What to Bring to Camp

 • The lunch box should be packed in your camper's backpack.

-• Bathing suit, labeled with your child's name (if your camp includes swimming)
+• Bathing suit, labeled with your child's first and last name (if your camp includes swimming)

-• Hat or visor, labeled with your child's name
+• Hat or visor, labeled with your child's first and last name

-• Change of clothes in a Ziploc bag that is labeled with your child's name, for after significant water games or on rainy days
+• Change of clothes in a Ziploc bag that is labeled with your child's first and last name, for after significant water games or on rainy days

 ... requirements for Medicine